 Applicants can also request an internal review using Council's Internal Review Application (below).

 Where can I get more information about right to information?

-• Go to the Office of the Information Commissioner
+• Go to the Information and Privacy Commission NSW (IPC)

 • Mail GPO Box 7011, Sydney NSW 2001